colehaus/colex/content/posts/dominated-decisions/abstract.md

-Preliminaries of decision theory and a basic interactive tool demonstrating dominance.
+Preliminaries of decision theory and a basic interactive tool demonstrating the dominance decision rule.